 Newly poured concrete is full of water.
 As the concrete cures, the water evaporates and the concrete shrinks.

-If you have a new home and your tile has cracked, there is a distinct possibility that the concrete did not cure long enough.
+If you have a new home with cracked tile, there is a distinct possibility that the concrete did not cure long enough.

 07 of 07